 7.7.1 Notify New Alarm

-When a new alarm is raised and if the AlarmList.administrativeState=UNLOCKED, a the MnS provider will
+A new alarm is raised and AlarmList.administrativeState=UNLOCKED.
+An alarm is considered new if the AlarmList does not contain an alarmRecord that has identical matching-criteria-attributes values.
+The MnS producer will

 Add a new attribute element to the AlarmList.alarmRecords attribute, this attribute element will be referred to as the alarmRecord in this document. alarmRecord represents the new alarm.
 A system may support multiple AlarmLists.
 The relevant AlarmList instance can be found by finding the ancestor MOI of type ManagedElement and/or Subnetwork containing the alarming resource.
 The AlarmList will be contained under this ancestor MOI.